 We therefore made the decision to offer two course delivery options for Update/Refresher training in Examination Access Arrangements in 2020, both of which were online.
 Communicate-ed has led the way in online training in this field over the last decade, and we are confident to build on this further.
 The choices we offered were either live interactive webinars or a pre-recorded video presentation.
 The basic course content is the same in each, but the Webinars provided opportunities for live interaction with both the presenters and colleagues.
 Choose which one works best for you.

 As ever, these are not basic courses and will assume a level of knowledge and experience.
 Attendees will be required to confirm that they have a good knowledge of the JCQ regulations.
-For details of our introductiory course, please click here.
+For details of our introductory course, please click here.

 providing an opportunity to talk about issues of common concern.
 Delegates regularly find these extremely useful and encouraging.

 It is ideal for those who wish to engage in the training at a date and time of their own choosing.
 It also offers the opportunity to watch the training video more than once to reinforce learning.
-This autumn, recognising the extraordinary circumstances in which colleagues find themselves, we will be offering a choice of two FREE Question and Answer webinars, on Wednesday September 30th (7pm) & Thursday October 8th (10am), for those registering for and watching the course before these dates.